Paddington, Queensland: British settlement

 British settlement in Paddington commenced in the 1850s and the area was known as "Ti-Tree Flats" as the first residents moved there to cultivate gardens on the flats and to cut timber.
 The first sale of land occurred in 1859 with the sale of fifty-five lots.
 The name Paddington comes from the name of the farm of Mr B, Clay who named his farm after his London birthplace of Paddington.
 The Paddington farm was sold and subdivided in 1864.

 Petrie Terrace State School opened in March 1868 with separate sections for boys and girls.
 In 1875 the school was split into Petrie Terrace Boys State School and Petrie Terrace Girls and Infants State School.
 In 1953 there was another re-arrangement resulting in Petrie Terrace Infants State School for the younger children and Petrie Terrace State School for the older children.
 In 1960 Petrie Terrace Infants State School closed and the Infants were transferred to Petrie Terrace State School.

 A Primitive Methodist Church opened at 244 Given Terrace circa June 1877.
 In 1906, a new church building was erected on the site at 238 Given Terrace with the old church building moved to one side to become the church hall.
 The 1906 church was burned down in 1996.
 Some brick fencing from the church remains on the site, now occupied by modern commercial buildings.

-Development was slow as the steep slopes created challenges for the emerging public transport and even architecture.
-In 1879 a horse bus was introduced and by the 1880s hill-top mansions and workers cottages in the gullies had been built.